 She highlighted that repeated activation of a neural synapse in the hippocampus releases various chemicals in the brain which, ultimately, if the repetition is maintained, results in genetic change and subsequent increase in the size of the synapse (2).
 This process is called long term potentiation (LTP).
 You get a bigger cell which offers a stronger neural responses with increasingly limited exposure (3).
 Effectively this means you need less of a reminder each time to recall previous learning.
 This doesn’t always happen with every learning event; the brain’s circuitry is a little more complex than I am explaining.
 However, in general, learning and LTP can remodel existing neural connections and are responsible for new synapses and stronger synaptic connections (2).
 In other words, new and stronger memories

-These are the mechanics that underpin the observations in my last blog (5) about the ability to be reminded of previous memories and that these can then be amended by similar learning experiences.
+These are the mechanics that underpin our ability to be reminded of previous memories and that these can then be amended by similar learning experiences.
 We can learn things well if we are encouraged to recall existing knowledge and then repeat the learning in order to build on and consolidate it.
 The intention overall is to pass the learning into that place of intuition referred to by the Chinese (1).
 This “knowingness” is down to repetition which is suggested is the fixative (3)

 Theory into practice then?

 With all of that in mind I set myself a task – to learn the Shim Sham.
 This was developed in the 1920s and consists of a particular sequence of individual jazz steps.
 These are performed as a line dance and can be found, with minor variations, on any jazz dance floor worldwide: